GravityPDF/gravity-pdf/README.txt

 == Changelog ==

+= 3.7.5 =
+* Housekeeping - Tweak mPDF package to be PHP7 compatible.

 = 3.7.4 =
-* Housekpeeing - Revert patch made in last update as Gravity Forms 1.9.9 fixes the issue internally.
+* Housekeeping - Revert patch made in last update as Gravity Forms 1.9.9 fixes the issue internally.

 = 3.7.3 =
 * Bug - Gravity Forms 1.9 didn't automatically nl2br paragraph text mergetags.
 Fixed this issue in custom PDF templates.

 = 3.7.2 =
 * Bug - Updated $form_data['date_created'], $form_data['date_created_usa'], $form_data['misc']['date_time'], $form_data['misc']['time_24hr'] and $form_data['misc']['time_12hr'] to factor in the website's timezone settings.

 = 3.7.1 =
 * Housekeeping - Allow control over signature width in default template using the 'gfpdfe_signature_width' filter
 * Housekeeping - Add better error checking when migrating PDF template folder
 * Housekeeping - Add unit testing to the directory migration function
 * Bug - Fixed backwards-compatiiblity PHP error when viewing custom PDF templates on Gravity Forms 1.8.3 or below.
 * Bug - Ensure checkbox field names are included in the $form_data array

 = 3.7.0 =
 * Feature - Added 'default-show-section-content' configuration option.
 You can now display the section break content in the default template.
 Note: if this option is enabled and the section break is empty it will still be displayed on the PDF.
 * Feature - Added hooks 'gfpdfe_template_location' and 'gfpdfe_template_location_uri' to change PDF template location
 * Housekeeping - Migrate your template and configuration files.
 As of Gravity PDF 3.7 we'll be dropping the 'site_name' folder for single WordPress installs and changing the multisite install directory to the site ID.
 * Housekeeping - Added $form_data['html_id'] key which has the HTML fields added by their ID (much like the signature_details_id key).
 * Housekeeping - Add large number of unit tests
 * Housekeeping - Derestrict certain pages software loads on.
 * Housekeeping - Split up PDF viewing security components into smaller chunks (easier to unit test)
 * Housekeeping - Remove CLI-checking override in RAM settings